NicholasRM/rum/README.md

 ## Time Used

-Approximately 5 hours was spent conceptually on understanding the problem and the process, deciding how best to implement the solution, and coming up with test cases.
+Approximately 3 hours was spent conceptually on understanding the problem and the process, deciding how best to implement the solution, and coming up with test cases.

-Approximately 14 hours was spent writing code, tests, and documentation for the assignment, including manual testing of images and verifying their output.
+Approximately 10 hours was spent writing code, tests, and documentation for the assignment, including manual testing of instruction files and verifying their output.